 Volunteer Assistant Coach • Coastal Carolina `94 • 11th Season at CCU

 Matt Schilling, who played at Coastal Carolina from 1993-94 and coached the Chants from 1995-00, returned to his alma mater to serve as a volunteer assistant baseball coach in summer 2012.
-Schilling is in his fifth season in his second stint on the Chanticleer staff.
+Schilling is in his sixth season in his second stint on the Chanticleer staff.